zeroluck/docs/sources/reference/oxTrust/oauth2.md

 Clicking on the _Add Client_ link allows the Gluu Server Administrator to add new client.
 The search box can be used to look up previously added clients as well.
 The screenshot below shows the interface to add a new client.
 ![Add new client](admin_oauth2_newclient.png)

+* _Display Name:_ This contains the recognizable and unique display name of the client.

+* _Client Secret:_ This is the Data Encryption Standard scheme used by Confidential Clients to authenticate the token endpoints.
+The value for the secret can be inserted manually, but it is highly recommened to use the Dynamic Client Registration Endpoint.
+The Gluu oxAuth provides a random, generated Client Secret in the Dynamic Client Registration procedure.

+* _Application Type:_ There are two types of applications, Web and Native.
+The different configuration for the different application types are given below.

+  * _Web:_ The Dynamic Client Registration is the default for web.
+In this type the redirect_uri for implicit grant type must be a real hostname with HTTPS.
+This type is not approved any localhost or HTTP.
+The Web Application uses the Authorization code flow for Clients which can maintain a Client Secret between the URIs and Authorization server.

+  * _Native:_ Custom URI for Native type application must follow HTTP with localhost.
+This is suitable for mobile app which cannot maintain the Client Secret between itself and the Authorization Server.